wotex3/wtx_antitriggers/README.md

 INSTALLATION:

 Step 1:
-ensure wtx_antitriggers bunu server.cfg de tüm scriptlerin üstüne yazmanız lazım.
+ensure wtx_antitriggers you need to write this above all scripts in server.cfg.

 Step 2:
 type wtx_install on cmd and restart server after the ready text on cmd.